Sorry, the Off-By-One web browser is not supported!

 1850-1958 data is from http://data.giss.nasa.gov/modelforce/ghgases/Fig1A.ext.txt (ice cores).

-For a deeper dive into CO2 measurements from Antarctic and Greenland ice cores, I recommend this article by geologist Renee Hannon.
+For a deeper dive into CO2 measurements from Antarctic and Greenland ice cores, I recommend these two articles by geologist Renee Hannon:

 Historical “carbon budget” information, about sources, sinks & fluxes of CO2 since 1750, can be found in these spreadsheets, as well as from the Integrated Carbon Observation System (ICOS), and from ourworldindata (search the downloaded data file for “world”).